ANCIENT CULTURES and PANORAMIC SENSING

 Buddha's Middle Way

-Advanced martial arts combine focused and panoramic perception – i don't know how they cultivate their panoramic perception.
-Please contact me if you know about this.
+Advanced martial arts combine focused and panoramic perception as used by predatory animals – i don't know if martial arts cultivate pure panoramic perception.

-However these last two quotes are always understood as a shift in psychological perspective and higher states of consciousness; they are never associated with how animals use their everyday senses.
+However "seeing without looking – hearing without listening" and 'just sensing' are always interpreted as a shift in psychological perspective to higher states of consciousness; they are never associated with how animals use their everyday senses.

-Back to Chapter One : Welcome To The Panorama
+Back to Chapter One : The Animal Teachings

 Back to THE PANORAMA SENSES Priority Pages